Raskhan

-Syed Ibrahim Khan (1548-1628) was an Indian Sufi Muslim poet who became a devotee of the Hindu deity Krishna.
-He was either born in Pihani (Hardoi) or Amroha, in modern-day Uttar Pradesh, India.
-His original name was Saiyad Ibrahim and Raskhan was his takhallus (pen name) in Hindi.
-In his early years, he became a follower of Krishna, learned the bhakti marga from Vitthalanatha and began living in Vrindavan, where he spent the rest of his life.
+Syed Ibrahim Khan (1548-1628) was an Indian born Muslim poet of Afghan descent or an Afghan born muslim who settled in India.
+He became an initiated vaishnav devotee of the Hindu deity Krishna.
+He was born in Pihani (Hardoi) His birth name was Saiyad Ibrahim and Raskhan was his initiated name in Hindi.
+In his early years, he became a follower of Krishna, learned the bhakti marga from Vitthalanathaji and began living in Vrindavan, where he spent the rest of his life.
 He accepted Krishna as the supreme god (Svayam Bhagavan) and became a Vaishnava.
-He died in 1628 AD.
+He left for Goloka in 1628 AD.
 His samadhi is at Mahaban, about six miles east of Mathura.